Student Research Projects

 Substrate Cover Monitoring

 Utilizing several different ecological sampling methods, students can analyze coral cover and reef composition.
-Experience is gained laying transect lines and quadrats.
+Experience is gained laying transect lines and quadrants.
 This is also an excellent opportunity to exercise calculations of diversity, abundance and community similarity indices to give students experience in ecological quantification techniques.

 Students may observe and record incidences of coral disease and bleaching at different sites.
 Underwater ID cards of the different diseases affecting coral are available to help students with this project.
 Findings can be compared from year to year to determine if the incidence of disease is increasing.